lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 trying to prove.
 The Needham–Schroeder paper set forth its assumptions clearly, but almost nobody seems to have noticed.
-It would have been enough to note that the protocol is correct under its original assumptions but fails under the now widely accepted Dolev–Yao model.
+It would have been enough to note that while the protocol fails under the now widely accepted Dolev–Yao model, it is correct according to its own design criteria.

-### More and more bogus
+### Plainly bogus crypto protocol attacks

-The security community puts a premium on new protocol attacks, which has given the protocol verification community perverse incentives to find completely impossible attacks.
+The security community puts a premium on new protocol attacks, which has given the protocol verification community perverse incentives to find impossible "attacks".
 One trend was to ignore message types (agent names, nonces, keys, etc.).
 The standard attacking technique is to splice together fragments of prior messages to create a new message that will appear to an honest agent as having the correct form.
+This can be done for real.
-Examples I've seen included two nonces $(\mathit{Na}, \mathit{Nb})$ stuffed into a field where a single nonce is expected, or where a key is expected.
-And yet it's absolutely impossible for two nonces to have the same bit length as a single nonce.
-It's highly that a nonce will have the same size as a key.
+But examples I've seen included two nonces $(\mathit{Na}, \mathit{Nb})$ stuffed into a field where a single nonce is expected, or a key where a nonce is expected.
+And yet it's impossible for two nonces to have the same size as a single nonce.
+(These are fixed-width bit fields.)
+It's highly unlikely that a nonce will have the same size as a key.

 I once attended a conference where a student put up his work, culminating in an "attack" involving random nonces (or something) being shoved into a timestamp field.
-Not only would the bit lengths fail to agree; the timestamp check would undoubtedly fail.
-His verifier did not model timestamp checking, so the "attack" succeeded.
+Not only would the bit lengths differ; the timestamp check would undoubtedly fail.
 The student mentioned that his attack had been added to a database of protocol attacks used by researchers to evaluate verifiers.
-Many of the other "attacks" on this databases seemed to be as dubious as his.

 Questions were invited from the floor, but I elected to keep my mouth shut.
 No point embarrassing a student.